 As part of the regional planning process, ECWRPC developed a matrix of housing conditions to measure housing stress within the region.
-This matrix uses a combination of ten Census variables to measure five housing characteristics: housing affordability, housing availability, the prevailing age of units compared to housing values, overcrowding and presence of plumbing facilities.
-A compilation of these variables show that the Town has a minor amount of housing stress (Appendix B, Tables B-12 and B-13); which the Town should address.
-However, these issues affect no more than a quarter of the population of the community.
-Based on inventory analysis, the largest housing issue facing the Town of Hancock is Owner Occupied housing affordability.
+This matrix uses a combination of ten Census variables to measure five housing characteristics: housing affordability, housing availability, the prevailing age of units compared to housing values, overcrowding and presence of plumbing facilities (Appendix B, Table B-21).
+A total score of 0 indicates adequate, 1 to 9 indicates minor stress, 10 to 19 indicates moderate stress, 20 to 49 indicates substantial stress, and 50 plus indicates severe stress.
+A compilation of these variables show that in 2000 Waushara County has a moderate amount of housing stress (Appendix B, Table B-22).
+Based on inventory analysis, the largest housing issue facing Waushara County is Rental and Owner Occupied housing affordability.
+Utilizing more recent information from the 2010 U.S. Census and the 2009-2013, ACS 5-Year Estimates, a compilation of these variables show that Waushara County has a substantial amount of housing stress (Appendix B, Table B-23).
+The largest housing issue facing Waushara County is Rental and Owner Occupied housing affordability.